kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

 like body filters as well as adding effects like chorus/echo/reverb to the instrument itself.
-While one can always add always-on effects to a mixer channel, having the capability to add these features to an instrument can be useful as part of the instrument\'s design.
+While one can always add always-on effects to a mixer channel, having the capability to add these features to an instrument can be useful as part of the instrument's design.

 To use this, one writes code in teh Always-On code tab.
 The code from this tab will be used to generate an instrument that will be run after